Sociology and Criminology

 Assessment modes: Coursework

-The module examines a variety of violent crimes.
-Specifically, it focuses on hate crime, state violence/terrorism and murder.
-The underlying aim of the module is to understand motivations for violent crime and to critically assess appropriate criminal justice responses.
+This module examines the criminology of violence and death.
+The aim is to understand motivations for violent crime and to critically assess appropriate criminal justice responses.

-The module will focus on three key areas of violent crime: hate crime, state violence/ terrorism and serial murder, which are areas of increasing topical and policy concern.
+The module will focus on different areas of violent crime including hate crime, gendered violence, state violence and murder which are areas of increasing topical and policy concern.
 Each will be examined in relation to policy and the lived reality for victims and offenders.
-The module examines different victim groups, which might include ethnic minorities, the disabled or women, situating them within the wider field of victimology.
-The aetiology of offenders will be examined, which spans people who commit 'everyday' violent crime to those who are passionately committed to extremism.
-Finally, you will evaluate cultural and media representations of violent crime.

 Module learning outcomes